The Return of Philip Latinowicz: Plot

-Some time later, Kyriales jumps in front of a train and is killed.
+Sometime later, Kyriales jumps in front of a train and is killed.
 Bobočka is called to identify his mangled body.
 It is this event that drives Bobočka's decision to leave Kaptol for Hamburg as soon as possible.
-She arrives at Philip's door that night asking for the money necessary to get to Hamburg.
-They arrive at a plan, Philip agreeing to get as much money as he can and she insistent on collecting it at seven that same night.
-The town surveyor is able to give Philip five thousand, and Philip already has two thousand, making seven thousand for Bobočka.
+She arrives at Philip's door that night, asking for the money necessary to get to Hamburg.
+They arrive at a plan, Philip agreeing to get as much money as he can, and she is insistent on collecting it at seven that same night.
+The town surveyor can give Philip five thousand, and Philip already has two thousand, making seven thousand for Bobočka.

 At 6:22, while waiting for Bobočka, Baločanski arrives at Philip's door.
 He laments to Philip that Bobočka is leaving to get away from him, and plans on abandoning him when he has sacrificed everything and dishonored himself all for her.
 He asks that Philip convince her to stay.
-At that moment Bobočka arrives.
-Baločanski demands that she leave with him and she refuses.
+At that moment, Bobočka arrives.
+Baločanski demands that she leave with him, and she refuses.
 Finally, she agrees to leave with Baločanski after telling Philip that she will come back before supper.

-Philip is now left alone, angry and tired.
-His mother chooses this time to come to his room and ask what Mr. Baločanski had wanted.
-Philip demands that she leave him alone but she becomes upset.
-She warns him about spending too much time with Bobočka, who has a history of ruining men, Baločanski and Kyriales are examples of that.
+Philip is now left alone, angry, and tired.
+His mother chose this time to come to his room and ask what Mr. Baločanski had wanted.
+Philip demands that she leave him alone, but she becomes upset.
+She warns him about spending too much time with Bobočka, who has a history of ruining men; Baločanski and Kyriales are examples of that.
 When Philip insults her for attempting to give him a lecture on morality, she accuses him of not believing in God.
 Philip then denounces her as a woman who does not even know the father of her own child, a question that tormented him his entire life.
 She finally confesses to him that his father is none other than Dr. Liepach and storms out of the room.

 A knock at the door follows her exit, and Philip finds Baločanski visiting him yet again.
 He tells Philip not to expect Bobočka that evening, for she is unable to come.
 Baločanski insists that Bobočka had changed her mind and would stay with him in Kaptol.
 Philip does not believe Baločanski, who gives him a note which he claims Bobočka wrote to him to explain her decision.
 But the note is nothing but a receipt for perfume with drops of blood on it.
 Philip runs to Bobočka's house, only to find her lying on her bed in her own blood, her throat bitten through.
 Her eyes remained open.